-Rules 2014 Further to Section 135 of Companies Act, 2013, CSR Rules 2014 were framed with the following objectives:
+Rules 2014 Further to Section 135 of Companies Act, 2013, CSR Rules 2014 were framed with the following objectives: following objectives: Establishing a guideline for compliance with the provisions of Regulations to dedicate a percentage of Company's profits for social projects. percentage of Company's profits for social properties in letter and spirit through appropriate procedures and reporting

-- following objectives: Establishing a guideline for compliance with the provisions of Regulations to dedicate a percentage of Company's profits for social projects. - Ensuring the implementation of CSR initiatives in letter and spirit through appropriate procedures and reporting - Creating opportunities for employees to participate in socially responsible initiatives.
+Creating opportunities for employees to participate in socially responsible initiatives.